Susan Holmes: Designer/television work

 Holmes was a creative director, celebrity guest judge and mentor/designer to the aspiring models on America's Next Top Model (Cycle 11 - You’re Beautiful, Now Change) alongside Tyra Banks.
 Her clothing designs have appeared on TvLand's "She's Got The Look", and she appeared on E!
 Channel's Married to Rock which debuted on November 7, 2010.
-Holmes was a regular correspondent on Fox News with Shepard Smith, reporting about American Idol.
-Holmes was given the key to the city of both Detroit, Michigan and Toledo, Ohio from Mayors Kwame Kilpatrick and Jack Ford, respectively, in recognition of her business accomplishments.